chengyuxing/chengyuxing.github.io/README.md

 -- #fi
 ```

-You can get more information from [rabbit-sql](https://github.com/chengyuxing/rabbit-sql?tab=readme-ov-file#Dynamic-SQL) to set up your maven project, following a simple project, e.g
+You can get more information from [rabbit-sql](https://github.com/chengyuxing/rabbit-sql?tab=readme-ov-file#Dynamic-SQL) to set up your project, following a simple project, e.g

 ![](imgs/project-init.png)